numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Rationale and Limitations
 -------------------------
-Empirical cumulative distribution functions are a universal way to display unlabeled data in a condensed way without loosing information.
+Empirical cumulative distribution functions are a universal way to display unlabeled data in a condensed way without losing information.
 They allow unconstrained aggregation, because each data point remains separately displayed, and they remain meaningful under transformation of the data (e.g. taking the logarithm).
-Displaying the cumulative distribution function on a set of problems from a single function instance where only the target value varies recovers an upside-down convergence graph with a resolution defined by the targets [HAN2010]_.
+Displaying the cumulative distribution function on a set of problems from a single function instance, where only the target value varies, recovers an upside-down convergence graph with a resolution defined by the targets [HAN2010]_.
-When runs from several instances are aggregated, the association to the single runs is lost, as is the association the a single function, the function label, when aggregating over several functions.
+When runs from several instances are aggregated, the association to the single runs is lost, as is the association the function when aggregating over several functions.
 This becomes particularly problematic for data in different dimensions, because dimension can be used as decision parameter for algorithm selection.
 Therefore, we do not aggregate over dimension.

 Relation to Previous Work
 --------------------------
 Empirical distribution functions over runtimes of optimization algorithms are also known as *data profiles* [MOR2009]_.
 They are widely used for aggregating results from different functions and different dimensions to reach single fixed target precision [RIO2012]_.
-We aggregate also systematically over a large number of target precision values, while we discourage aggregation over dimension.
+We do not aggregation over dimension, but aggregate systematically over a wide range of target precision values.

 ..
     Formal Definition